map of changchun

 Changchun is pronounced chung choon; If its pronounced following English phonetics it sounds more like chang cheng 长城 which means the Great Wall! )

-Changchun 长春 (sometimes written as the traditional 長春) is a pretty bigchangchun in china's north east city in the middle of the north east of China, It is the provincial caiptal of Jilin Province (吉林省).
+Changchun 长春 (sometimes written as the traditional 長春) is a pretty big city in the middle of the north east of China, It is the provincial caiptal of Jilin Province (吉林省).
 According to the government some 7 million people live here, though I think it’s more like 2 million who live in the city proper.
 It’s primarily an industrial city known for its production of cars and trains, VW and Audi both have plants and employ a significant amount of the workforce- 20% so i’m told.
 Toyota, Mazda and Nissan also have operations here in the south west of the city.

 Considered part of China’s ‘rust-belt’ (many Chinese from outside the north east sneer at dongbei as backwards and falling apart with ailing state-owned enterprises) Changchun is not a place where people usually spend a holiday, and with unemployment at 20% it is one of the poorer provincial caiptals in China.